-Using the above tools we are ready to prove some results regarding $m$--isometric completion problem for composition operators on one-circuit directed graphs.
-One can think of many ways to state an $m$--isometric completion problem in the case of these composition operators, thus we limit our considerations to only selected number of possibilities.
+Using the above tools we are ready to prove some results regarding the $m$--isometric completion problem for composition operators on directed graphs with one circuit.
+One can think of many ways to state the $m$--isometric completion problem in the case of these composition operators, thus we limit our considerations to only selected number of possibilities.

 First we begin with the simplest situation, namely, when the circuit has only one element.
 In this situation we can prove a result, similar in its nature, to analogical completion problem for unilateral weighted shifts.